Methodology

 - Scores within a category vary based on detected properties, but they are estimates, not formal measurements.

-- The analyzer cannot distinguish between well-formed but fabricated data and authentic artifacts.
+- The analyzer cannot distinguish between well-formed but fabricated data and authentic records.

 Source